BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Creativity is the greatest rebellion in existence. – Osho
+ Be the silent watcher of your thoughts and behavior.
+You are beneath the thinker. – Eckhart Tolle